British expedition to Tibet: Alarms and politics at Gyantse, and beyond

 Once the obstacle of Gyantse Dzong was cleared, the road to Lhasa would be open.
 Gyantse Dzong was, however, too strong for a small raiding force to capture, and as it overlooked British supply routes, it became the primary target of Macdonald's army.
 On 26 June, a fortified monastery at Naini which covered the approach was taken in house-to-house fighting by the Gurkhas and 40th Pathan soldiers.
 Further, Tibetan forces in two forts in the village were caught "between two fires" as the garrison at Changlo Manor joined the fight.
-On 28 June a final obstacle to assaulting Gyantse Dzong was overcome when the Tsechen monastery, to the north-west, and the fortress that guarded its rear were cleared by two companies of Gurkhas, the 40th Pathans and two waves of infantry.
-Since the monastery had offered resistance it was considered fit to loot – several old and valuable thangka's duly surfaced at Christie's later in the summer and were sold for high prices.
+On 28 June a final obstacle to assaulting Gyantse Dzong was overcome when the Tsechen Monastery, to the north-west, and the fortress that guarded its rear were cleared by two companies of Gurkhas, the 40th Pathans and two waves of infantry.
+Since the monastery had offered resistance it was considered fit to loot – several old and valuable thangkas duly surfaced at Christie's later in the summer and were sold for high prices.

 Tibetan responses to the invasion so far had comprised almost entirely static defences and sniping from the mountains at the passing column, neither tactic proving effective.
 Apart from the failed assault on Chang Lo two months previously, the Tibetans had not made any sallies against British positions.
 This attitude was born of a mix of justifiable fear of the Maxim Guns, and faith in the solid rock of their defences, yet in every battle they were disappointed, primarily by their poor weaponry and inexperienced officers.

 On 3 July, a formal durbar was held at the Mission and the Tibetan delegation told by Younghusband to clear out of the Dzong in 36 hours.
 Younghusband made no effort to negotiate, though why talks could not take place while the Tibetans held the Dzong was not clear.
 The more patient General Macdonald, meanwhile, was subject to a campaign that sought to undermine his authority; Captain O'Connor wrote to Helen Younghusband on 3 July that "He should be removed & another & better man-a fighting general- substituted".